dolphintwo/sifnode/docs/peggy/Peggy2-Flows.md

 ```
 - Relayers have subscribed to the BridgeBank smart contract, hear this transaction and package it up into a new Oracle Claim and submit the transaction to cosmos.
 - Once enough relayers have signed off on this Oracle Claim on cosmos, then pegged assets are unlocked on cosmos and sent to the recipient.

+Definitions:
+- LokiBux
+  - an ERC20 that does every random thing it can and still be an ERC20 token.
+Calls to decimals() for example
+    return a random number on every call.